TovaGeisler/Product-Management-Dashboard/README.md

 ## Features

 1. **Product List with Dynamic Filtering and Pagination**
-   - Products are fetched from a mock API.
+   - Products are fetched from a JSON file named db.json.
    - Pagination and filtering are memoized to improve performance.

 2. **Inline Editing with Conflict Resolution**
    - Users can edit product names and prices directly in the list.
-   - Optimistic updates are shown immediately on the UI.
+   - Updates are shown immediately on the UI.
    - Basic conflict handling alerts the user if there are conflicting changes.

 3. **State Management and Caching**